danevd-TCD/Docker_Flask/README.md

 Having installed Docker and Docker Compose, follow these steps:

 1. Clone/download this repository into a folder of your choice.
 2. Modify your hosts file with the following: `127.0.0.1 dev.local`.
 This redirects all requests to 127.0.0.1 to "dev.local", our fake self-signed SSL cert site.
+On windows, the hosts file is located at `C:\Windows\System32\drivers\etc`.
 4. In the root directory (Docker_Flask, unless you've renamed the folder), run the following command:

    `docker-compose up --build -d`